choiseungri/desktop-tutorial/notion-side-panel/README.md

-# Notion Side Panel Extension
+# Notion Panel Window Extension

-This Chrome extension opens a web page inside Chrome's side panel.
-It remembers the last page you visited so that the next time you open the panel you return to that page.
+This Chrome extension opens a narrow window on the right side of the screen and loads a web page.
+The extension remembers the page you last viewed so reopening the panel restores that page.

 ## Usage
-1. Load the extension in Chrome by navigating to `chrome://extensions` and enabling **Developer mode**.
+1. Navigate to `chrome://extensions` and enable **Developer mode**.
-2. Click **Load unpacked** and select this `notion-side-panel` folder.
+2. Choose **Load unpacked** and select this `notion-side-panel` folder.
-3. Click the extension's toolbar icon to open the side panel.
+3. Click the extension's icon to open the Notion panel.
+A popup window appears on the right showing the previously visited page (the first time it opens the provided Notion link).
-4. Use the text field at the top to enter a new URL if desired.
-The last URL is stored in browser storage.

-By default, it loads the provided Notion page.
+4. Browse normally inside that window.
+Any navigation will be saved and restored the next time the panel is opened.